Skip to main content

 - Marek Suchánek

-SKG-IF: Andrea Mannocci (CNR), introduced the SKG-IF and its importance in enabling cross-disciplinary research through semantic and technical interoperability.
-The session highlighted challenges posed by isolated knowledge graphs that lack structural or semantic alignment.
-Building on top of the RDA model, the SKG-IF provides a common data model, API specifications, and an extension mechanism to support alignment and integration across systems.
-These elements enable seamless data exchange and foster collaboration across diverse platforms and domains.
+SKG-IF: Andrea Mannocci (CNR), co-chair of the SKG-IF RDA WG, introduced the framework and its role in enabling cross-disciplinary research through semantic and technical interoperability.
+Building on the RDA model, SKG-IF provides a common data model, API specifications, and an extension mechanism to align and integrate knowledge graphs across systems, addressing the fragmentation caused by isolated, non-aligned graphs.

 “The SKG-IF isn’t magic.
 There’s no central implementation or governing body that operates a service or infrastructure to enable dialogue between different SKGs.
 That might sound reductive, but in essence, SKG-IF is a set of guidelines.
 Anyone who wants their SKG to be interoperable with others and compliant with SKG-IF must follow these guidelines.”